alexpasmantier/television/README.md

 </div>

 ## About
-`Television` is a blazingly fast general purpose fuzzy finder TUI written in Rust.
+`Television` is a blazingly fast general purpose fuzzy finder TUI.

 It is inspired by the neovim [telescope](https://github.com/nvim-telescope/telescope.nvim) plugin and is designed to be fast, efficient, simple to use and easily extensible.
 It is built on top of [tokio](https://github.com/tokio-rs/tokio), [ratatui](https://github.com/ratatui/ratatui) and the *nucleo* matcher used by the [helix](https://github.com/helix-editor/helix) editor.